 Big Audio Dynamite: This Is Big Audio Dynamite (1985)

-The B.A.D. debut retained the poppier flourishes Jones had brought to the Clash, infusing it with electronic dance music.
-And while Strummer got to keep the name, Jones took with him the Clash's videographer Don Letts, clearly getting the better deal -- Letts filled the songs with samples (and has a co-writing credit with Jones on most tracks), making it one of the first albums by a white post-punk act to incorporate hip-hop musical stylings.
+The B.A.D. debut retained the poppier flourishes Jones had brought to the Clash, infusing the tracks with electronic dance music.
+And while Strummer got to keep the name, Jones took with him the Clash's videographer, Don Letts, clearly getting the better deal -- Letts filled the songs with samples (and has a co-writing credit with Jones on most tracks), making it one of the first albums by a white post-punk act to incorporate hip-hop musical stylings.

 Here's the video for "The Bottom Line":